 Find the Pilates Equipment that Works for You at Sheppard Method Pilates

-Learn about the difference between the Cadillac and the Reformer from the Los Angeles Pilates professionals at Sheppard Method Pilates.
+Learn about the difference between the Cadillac and the Reformer from the Westwood Pilates professionals at Sheppard Method Pilates.
 Call our team today to set up your first class.

 What Is the Difference Between the Pilates Reformer and the Cadillac?

 The primary difference between the two tables is that the Cadillac has additional vertical bars and cables and a raised frame that resembles a canopy frame.
 The original Reformer utilizes a table with springs and a sliding mechanism without added suspension aids.